erasmospunk/cv/cv.md

 ***

 ## Commercial work experience
+- December 2013 to present - Resume consultant freelancing.
+Some projects include debugging of asynchronous code and websockets in node.js code.
+Open source contributions to Bitcoin projects (Stratum protocol, JSONRPC)
 - November 2011 to present - Senior software engineer and shareholder of [map2app.com](http://www.map2app.com/)
 Develpment of HTML 5 and Android mobile applications, server-side development and administration, data analytics.
 - May 2011 to November 2011 - Freelance Software Engineer.
 Android application for [comuni-chiamo.com](http://comuni-chiamo.com/) project.
 Server setup and tool integration for map2app.com